ATom-Robot/ATom-Bot/2.Fimeware/ATom-Head/components/esp-sr/docs/en/speech_command_recognition/README.rst

 Customize Speech Commands Via API calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Alternatively, speech commands can be modified via API calls, this method works for both MultiNet5 and MultiNet6.
+Alternatively, speech commands can be modified via API calls, this method works for MultiNet5, MultiNet6 and MultiNet7.

-- Print active speech commands, this function will print out all speech commands that are active.
+MutiNet5 requires the input command string to be phonemes, and MultiNet6 and MultiNet7 only accepts grapheme inputs to API calls.

+- Apply new changes, the add/remove/modify/clear actions will not take effect util this function is called.

     ::

         /**
         * @brief Update the speech commands of MultiNet
         *
         * @Warning: Must be used after [add/remove/modify/clear] function,
         *           otherwise the language model of multinet can not be updated.
-        *
-        * @param multinet            The multinet handle
-        * @param model_data          The model object to query
         *
         * @return
         *     - NULL                 Success